Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 PELVIC ORGAN PROLAPSE Causes

 Vaginal childbirth and menopause are the 2 leading causes of pelvic organ prolapse, but there are multiple lifestyle, behavioral, and comorbid conditions that compound risk for all women.
-Females mid-teens through end of life experience POP.
+Females mid-teens through end-of-life experience POP.
 The most common causes of POP are:

 • Vaginal childbirth: complications from large birth weight babies, long 2nd stage labor, nerve damage, damage from forceps or suction deliveries, multiple childbirths, improperly repaired episiotomy.
 Impact of childbirth may occur immediately after a difficult delivery or may not show up until 20 years later.
+It is also possible for women who have never given birth to have POP; there are multiple non-childbirth related causes.

 • Menopause: age related loss of muscle tissue integrity is typically the result of a drop in estrogen level.
 Estrogen feeds muscle tissue, loss of estrogen in menopause impacts strength, elasticity, and density of muscle tissue.